y-yagi/jpcal/README.md

 ## Installation

-Use `go get` to install this package:
+Use `go install` to install this package:

 ```bash
 $ go install github.com/y-yagi/jpcal